krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

       - bridge: one NIC and bridge sends to different containers, one port
         - bridge dynamic port mapping: solves this problem
       - VPC: separate NIC for each container.
 You can attach security group
-- task definition
+- task definition:
+  - define containers and resource requirements
+  - container image, environment variables, volumes, ports, and networking mode
+  - Task placement on EC2: ECS decides where to place tasks based on multiple factors:
+    - Resource availability: CPU, memory, ports on each EC2 instance.
+    - Placement constraints and strategies: You can use rules like “distinctInstance,” “memberOf” (labels), “binpack,” or “spread.”
+    - Custom instance attributes (labels): Only one part of the placement logic.
+- service:
-- service: includes load balancer and auto-scaling
+  - includes load balancer and auto-scaling
+  - Ensures the desired number of task copies are always running (replicas).
+  - Can automatically replace failed tasks.
 - ECS anywhere: add VMs from your data center.
 You need to:
   - install SSM agent to register VM with AWS Systems Manager
   - set IAM role